ong-ekken/ong-ekken/README.md

 - ⚡ Fun fact:
 ...-->

-- 🌱 I’m currently a Data Product Manager at Moneytree K.K.
+- 🌱 I’m currently a Data Product Manager at Flatiron Health (Japan)
 - 📫 How to reach me: see my profile at https://www.linkedin.com/in/ekken/
 - 💻 See some of my work on [my blog](https://ong-ekken.github.io/)